 The OCC approves the Bank's plan upon commencing business to exercise fiduciary powers pursuant to 12 USC 92a and 12 CFR 5.26.
-This approval constitutes a permit to exercise the fiduciary powers requested in your application under 12 USC 92a and 12 CFR 5.26(e)(4).
+This approval constitutes a permit to exercise the fiduciary powers requested in your Application under 12 USC 92a and 12 CFR 5.26(e)(4).

-Specifically, the Bank will provide collateral trustee services for the benefit of USDC holders in a fiduciary capacity and provide digital asset custody services for its affiliates in a fiduciary capacity.
-The Bank's collateral trustee activity is permitted under 12 USC 92a and 12 CFR 9's explicit authorization for trustee activities.
-The Bank's proposed fiduciary custody activity is permitted under the bootstrap provision of 12 USC 92a and the New York state law, and its provision of custody services will be subject to fiduciary duties and standards of behavior.
+Specifically, the Bank will provide certain discretionary staking-as-a-service, protocol governance and voting, fork and airdrop decision-making, treasury management, and client-to-client digital asset lending services in a fiduciary capacity.
+These activities are permitted under 12 USC 92a and 12 CFR 9's specific authorization for acting in a fiduciary capacity in which a bank possesses investment discretion on behalf of another, as well as longstanding OCC precedent related to economically equivalent activities.23 The Bank's proposed fiduciary activities are also permitted under the bootstrap provision of 12 USC 92a and Washington state law, and its provision of services will be subject to applicable fiduciary duties and standards of behavior.